Kevinlc33/Smart-Brain-API-2.0/README.md

 6. You will also need to update Line 22 in server.js to your client app port (i.e. 3001)

 You can grab Clarifai API key [here](https://www.clarifai.com/)

+7. Set up the front-end using this repo: https://github.com/Kevinlc33/Smart-Brain-2.0